cjallday7/pui-hw/final-project/README.md

 The Responsible Use of Generative AI is paramount to this project.
 Comments will left in the code files, denoting when and where Generative AI has been used.

 ---

+# **FP3 \- Final Project Check-in**

+Document the changes and progress of your project.
+How have you followed or changed your implementation & GenAI use plan and why?
+Remember to commit your code to save your progress.

+## Implementation Plan Updates

+- [X] Week 9 Oct 28 \- Nov 1:
+  - [X] FP1 Due
+  - [X] Choose the final direction of the project based on feedback and feasibility.
+  - [X] Develop lo-fi prototypes to explore different design layouts and features.
+  - [X] Create two hi-fi prototypes, incorporating essential UI elements.
+  - [X] Conduct the first round of usability testing to gather early insights.

+- [X] Week 10 Nov 4 \- Nov 8:
+  - [X] FP2 Due
+  - [X] Create wireframes and lo-fi prototypes based on the feedback from 11/3.
+This will serve as a general outline for the larger platform to come.
+  - [X] Refine the Figma prototype, incorporating interactive elements.
+This will serve as the basis for core concept of the portfolio.

+- [X] Week 11 Nov 11 \- Nov 15:
+  - [X] Complete HTML template for the map and phrases pages before JS implementation.
+  - [X] Apply CSS to replicate the styling in the Figma prototype.
+    - [ ] Outline components and define reusable styles

+- [ ] Week 12 Nov 18 \- Nov 22:
+  - [X] FP3 Due
+  - [ ] Set up JavaScript libraries necessary for interactive features, such as rotating text animations and dark mode/light mode.
+  - [ ] Implement the functionality for hovering over Projects
+  - [ ] Develop the tag functionality on the Works/Projects page
+  - [ ] Create wireframe and lo-fi prototype for Project pages.
+This will be used to create multiple pages based on selections.

+- [ ] Week 13 Nov 25 \- Nov 29:
+  - [ ] Finalize the filter/tag functionality on the Works/Projects page, enabling employers to refine their interests by tags.
+  - [ ] Create a simple About Page
+  - [ ] Thanksgiving
+    - [ ] buffer for catching up or refining previously completed tasks.

+- [ ] Week 14 Dec 2 \- Dec 6:
+  - [ ] Complete styling for mobile breakpoints.
+  - [ ] Perform comprehensive testing for responsiveness and semantic structure, addressing any accessibility issues.
+  - [ ] FP4 due

+## Generative AI Use Plan Updates

+- No updates.
+Generative AI has not been used so far.

+Remember to keep track of your prompts and usage for [FP4 writeup](#part-6-generative-ai-use-and-reflection).

+---